Blue bags - Recycling

 - Plastic - Plastic bottles, yoghurt pots, margarine tubs, plastic punnets/ready meal trays, plastic coat hangers, plastic film

 - Metals - Food and drink cans, aerosols, jam jar lids, foil

 No leave it out...

 - Tissues/Kitchen roll, food soaked card, saucepans, scrap metal, plastic bags, polystyrene, wallpaper, paint tins, clothes/shoes, glass, toys, wooden coat hangers, electrical items, video cassettes, CDs/DVDs, garden waste, nappies/sanitary products, pet food pouches/tray.

 How to get blue bags

 Blue bags are now delivered annually from December - February.
 Three rolls are delivered to each property.
-If you run out, you can get more from the following outlets.
+If you run out, you can get more from our mobile libraries or from one of the following outlets: